-OTO Membership
+Membership

 In order to establish "good report", your application must be signed by two sponsors who are already I° initiates of O.T.O.
 Prospective sponsors will generally want to get to know you before signing your application, which may involve your attendance with them at several local body events, or time spent with them privately.

 Ecclesia Gnostica Catholica (E.G.C.) is the ecclesiastical arm of OTO.
-It offers lay membership conferred through the ceremonies of baptism and confirmation.
+It offers lay membership conferred through the sacraments of baptism and confirmation.
 Lay membership confers no special privileges.
-To find out about E.G.C. rituals in your area, see the local bodies list and contact a body near you.
+Confirmed members of E.G.C. who are also Minerval initiates may enter the Novitiate and work toward ordination to the Diaconate or the Priesthood.
+There are further M∴M∴M∴ degree requirements for these ordinations.

 Membership policies

 Privacy: Membership in O.T.O. is private.
 Names and addresses of members are kept confidential from the general public and from the bulk of O.T.O. members.
 O.T.O. officers (including local body officers) are provided with information about members on a need-to-know basis.
-For example, a member wishing to attend an initiates-only event at a local body may have her membership status confirmed by Grand Lodge in response to a query by the local body master; similarly, Grand Lodge officers in the Treasury and newsletter offices will have access to the member information required to do their jobs.
+For example, a member wishing to attend an initiates-only event at a local body may have her membership status confirmed by Grand Lodge in response to a query by the local officers; similarly, Grand Lodge officers in the Treasury and newsletter offices will have access to the member information required to do their jobs.

 Corresponding Association